Convergence for nonconvex ADMM, with applications to CT imaging: Convergence guarantee

 for some $\uh\in\R^k$, where constants $\alpha_f,\alpha_g,c_f,c_g$ and subgradients $\xi_{\xh},\zeta_{\yh}$ are the same as the ones appearing in Assumption~\ref{asm:rsc}. \end{assumption} For intuition, we can see that if $(\xh,\yh,\uh)$ were to satisfy the conditions~\eqref{eqn:firstorder_triple} exactly, then this assumption would hold with $\eps_{\textnormal{FOSP}}=0$.

+Analogous to the role of $\eps$ in the restricted strong convexity condition, here $\eps_{\textnormal{FOSP}}$ is a tolerance level, allowing the first-order optimality conditions to hold only approximately.
+We will see that convergence is then guaranteed only up to an accuracy level that scales with these tolerance parameters $\eps$ and $\eps_{\textnormal{FOSP}}$.

-In a statistical setting, where we are minimizing a loss derived from a finite sample of size $n$ (e.g., empirical risk minimization), then we would expect the true parameters $(\xh,\yh)$ to be approximately first-order optimal with $\eps_{\textnormal{FOSP}}\asymp n^{-1/2}$, reflecting the usual error rates obtained with a sample size $n$.
+A key motivation can again be found by considering a statistical setting, where we are minimizing a loss derived from a finite sample of size $n$ (e.g., empirical risk minimization), then we would expect the true parameters $(\xh,\yh)$ to be approximately first-order optimal with $\eps_{\textnormal{FOSP}}\asymp n^{-1/2}$, reflecting the usual error rates obtained with a sample size $n$.